Towards Precise Channel Knowledge Map: Exploiting Environmental Information from 2D Visuals to 3D Point Clouds: Challenges and Opportunities

-Wireless environments are inherently time-varying, leading to the demand of timely CKM construction to capture the dynamics in the system, such as moving users, vehicles, and scattering objects.
+Wireless environments are inherently time-varying, leading to a demand for timely CKM refresh to capture dynamics such as moving users, vehicles, and scattering objects.
 Addressing this issue requires efficient scene modeling and low-latency update mechanisms.
-Potential solutions include leveraging advanced sensing modalities, such as LiDAR, to detect dynamic objects and rapidly feed their positions into the CKM pipeline.
-Another promising direction is to develop efficient architectures of CKM construction that can adapt to scene dynamics.
+Potential solutions include leveraging sensing modalities, such as LiDAR, to detect dynamic objects and rapidly feed their positions into the CKM pipeline.
+Another promising direction is to develop efficient CKM inference architectures that can adapt to scene dynamics.
 Exemplary approaches include point cloud-based models or Gaussian splatting representations.
-Moreover, neural network lightening techniques, such as pruning and split learning, can further reduce the complexity in CKM construction.
+Moreover, model compression techniques, such as pruning and split learning, can further reduce the runtime and computational overheads in practical deployment.